mattevenson/blog/_posts/2022-05-24-tap-thegraph.md

 ```

-For more power, you can use [Meltano](https://docs.meltano.com/getting-started) to build robust data pipelines on top of Singer taps and targets.
+For more power, you can use [Meltano](https://docs.meltano.com/getting-started) to build robust data pipelines on top of Singer taps and targets with orchestration, dbt transforms, and more.

 ### How it works